buildbot/buildbot/master/docs/manual/cmdline.rst

 --op
     There are four supported values for the :option:`op` argument:
     :option:`add`, :option:`update`, :option:`remove`, and
-    :option:`show`.
+    :option:`get`.
 Each are described in full in the following sections.

 --bb_username
     Used with the :option:`update` option, this sets the user's username